rsvim/rsvim.github.io/docs/api/intro.md

 This chapter introduces the API references provided by the Rsvim editor.

-## 1. JavaScript/ECMAScript Standard Built-in Global Objects/APIs
+## 1. JavaScript/ECMAScript Standard Built-in APIs

-JavaScript/ECMAScript's standard built-in global objects/APIs are defined by the [ECMA-262](https://ecma-international.org/publications-and-standards/standards/ecma-262/), natively implemented by the V8 engine embedded in Rsvim, i.e. these APIs are available without `import`/`require` any additional/external modules.
+JavaScript/ECMAScript's standard built-in APIs are defined by the [ECMA-262](https://ecma-international.org/publications-and-standards/standards/ecma-262/), natively implemented by the V8 engine embedded in Rsvim, i.e. these APIs are "global objects" that are available without `import`/`require` any additional/external modules.
 For example `globalThis`, `encodeURI()`, `Number`, `RegExp`, etc.

 :::tip
-Reach out to [MDN | Standard built-in objects - JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects) for detailed built-in global objects/API references.
+Reach out to [MDN | Standard built-in objects - JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects) for detailed built-in API references.
 :::

 ## 2. Standardized Web Platform APIs

 Besides the ECMAScript standard, a large number of web APIs are also been widely used and implemented by most javascript-based runtimes: chrome/firefox browsers, node/deno runtimes, etc. The full list of all web APIs and interfaces can be found in [MDN | Web APIs](https://developer.mozilla.org/en-US/docs/Web/API), and the [WinterCG](https://wintercg.org/) community group come up with the [Minimum Common Web Platform API](https://common-min-api.proposal.wintercg.org/) specification, which defines a minimum set of standard web platform APIs to both browser and non-browser javascript-based runtimes.
 Rsvim also follows the WinterCG standards, but (maybe) provide a subset of these APIs due to the development effort.

-The web APIs are also "global objects", and can be accessed without `import`/`require` any additional/external modules, just like javascript/ecmascript standard built-in global objects/APIs.
+The web APIs are "global objects", and can be accessed without `import`/`require` any additional/external modules, just like javascript/ecmascript standard built-in APIs.

 ## 3. Rsvim Specialized APIs